wlonk/arcadia/rules/pbta_rules.md

   * You've got an alibi.
   * You won't harm them more than you intend.

-### Gambling

-When you **gamble money on a game of chance** (cards, dice, or something else), simply roll.

-On a 7-9, choose one.
-On a 10+, choose two:

-  * You win, and may bolster your Fortune.
-  * You gain information from the conversation: ask one other participant a question as per _Reading hidden feelings_.
-  * Your behavior is not seen as improper in any way.

-On a miss, your Fortune is taxed at a minimum, and possibly worse.

-### Journeying

-When you **undertake an overland journey** requiring any of speed, secrecy, or economy, tell the GM how you're traveling:

-  * On foot
-  * On horseback
-  * By carriage
-  * By wagon
-  * By the mail coach

-If you must travel quickly, roll Commanding.
-If you must travel secretly, roll Graceful.
-If you must travel economically, roll your Practical.

-If you roll Commanding:

-On a hit, you get there as fast as your mode of travel will allow.
-On a 7-9, you tax your Fortune, or you run into someone you'd rather not see, the GM will tell you which.

-If you roll Graceful:

-On a hit, you get there with no one the wiser.
-On a 7-9, you tax your Fortune, or the journey takes longer than you'd like, your choice.

-If you roll Practical:

-On a hit, you get there.
-On a 7-9, you tax your fortune, and on a miss, worse.

-### Making art

-When you **make art**, roll your Insightful.
-On a 10+, you have made the best art you could.
-Choose one:

-  * It will impress someone (name who).
-  * It will sell (bolster your Fortune).
-  * ...

-On a 7-9, ...

 ### Socializing

 There are a few kinds of socialization of particular note.

-#### Insulting

 #### Confiding